October 28th, 2024

 Second.
 I link my case and my client with the bias.
 “Mr. Jones, Brad Barnes and I agree with you.
 A frivolous lawsuit clogs up the court and delays recovery for a legitimately injured person.”

 Prove Legitimate Case.
-As with all cases, to succeed in The Spielberg method I must demonstrate a legitimate personal injury case from opening statement through closing argument.
-This means I show my client is a straightforward honest person.
+As with all cases, to succeed in The Spielberg method I must demonstrate a solid personal injury case from opening statement through closing argument.
+I show my client is a straightforward honest person with permanent injury.
 No overstatement, no gilding.
 I prove injury and damages to a decent person who is legitimately injured.
 This is done in a simple common sense way so the picture is clear with no confusion.

 Although the bias is this still there it has been suspended during the trial.
-In fact the bias has been reinforced as the juror or jurors now have recognized there is a frame of reference from which to distinguish the bad from the good.
-“Fortunately, you are jurors on a legitimate lawsuit and your verdict will serve to make clear the legitimately injured person will receive fair compensation.”
+In fact the bias has been reinforced as the jurors now have recognized there is a frame of reference from which to distinguish the bad from the good.
+“Fortunately, you are jurors on a legitimate lawsuit and your verdict will show that in our community a legitimately injured person receives fair compensation.”

 Post Footer automatically generated by Add Post Footer Plugin for wordpress.